 Unfortunately, this confusion and lack of adequate preparation can have serious consequences ranging from medication errors to an overall decline in health of an older adult that could result in hospital readmission.
-In fact, nearly one in five Medicare patients discharged from a hospital—approximately 2.6 million seniors—is readmitted within 30 days, at a cost of over $26 billion every year.
+In fact, nearly one in six Medicare patients discharged from a hospital—approximately 2.6 million individuals—is readmitted within 30 days, at a cost of over $26 billion every year.
 Of those additional expenditures, an estimated $12 billion was spent on readmissions that could have been prevented.

 Area Agencies on Aging (AAAs) have long recognized the seriousness of this issue and have been on the forefront of developing effective strategies to make smooth transitions more commonplace.
 USAging’s 2020 AAA National Survey tells us that 35 percent of responding AAAs have a care transitions program.

 The most frequently used care transitions strategies AAAs employ are: working directly with the older adult’s family to improve planning; providing additional services including transportation, in-home care services and case management; and providing or paying for home modification.
 Some AAAs have also leveraged cutting-edge, mobile technologies to significantly reduce hospital readmissions, such as a tablet-based care coordination platform.
 Taken together, these services provide a well-rounded person-centered approach that ensures that people transition throughout the continuum of care as smoothly as possible.

 - U.S. Administration for Community Living: Evidence-Based Care Transitions Program Resources